NotLijee/lanime/README.md

 # Features
 1. Character Inspired Syntax
-luffy – Declares a variable with boundless potential (let equivalent). kamehameha – Defines a function with explosive power (def equivalent). rasengan – Executes a loop with dynamic energy (for equivalent). zoro – Defines a conditional block with sharp logic (if equivalent). gintoki – A wildcard statement for unexpected humor (used for debugging).
+- luffy – Declares a variable with boundless potential (let equivalent).
+- kamehameha – Defines a function with explosive power (def equivalent).
+- rasengan – Executes a loop with dynamic energy (for equivalent).
+- sanji – Defines a conditional block with sharp logic (if equivalent).
+- gintama – A wildcard statement for unexpected humor (used for debugging).

 2. Type System & Data Structures
-devilFruit <String> – A string type. chakra <int> – An integer. ki <float> – A floating-point number. squad [List] – A list type. radar <Map> – A dictionary type.
+- devilFruit <String> – A string type.
+- chakra <int> – An integer.
+- ki <float> – A floating-point number. squad [List] – A list type. radar <Map> – A dictionary type.